port-labs/port-docs/docs/quickstart.md

 ![builderAfterBpCreate](/img/quickstart/builderAfterBpCreate.png)

-Now let's create an Entity based on our new blueprint and fill it with real data!
+Now let's connect our blueprint to a data source and fill it with real data!

 ### 3. Ingest data into your repository